impuremaths/impuremaths.github.io/_posts/2021-02-27-order-execution-ii.md

 ---
-title: "Order execution II: Market makers and price improvement"
+title: "Order execution II: Price improvement"
 ---

 We continue our series on [order execution]({{ "" | relative_url }}{% post_url 2021-02-24-order-execution %}).
 In this post, we take a turn and discuss some arguments in favor of market makers.